BlueBubbleWei/SDCND/Term1-P5-Vehicle-Detection/Project5_Vehicle_Detection_writeup_report.md

 ---
 #### Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I followed the steps below for training the classifier
+SPECIFICATION :  I followed the steps below for training the classifier

 Format features using np.vstack and StandardScaler().
 Split data into shuffled training and test sets